OggiDanailov/Istoria-react-springBoot/ROADMAP.md

 - New user_progress table
 - Foreign key constraints

-**Testing:**
-- Registration flow
-- Login/logout
-- Token persistence
-- Protected route access
+**Success Criteria for Phase 2:**
+- Users can register and login
-- Quiz attempt tracking
+- Quiz attempts are saved to database

-**Deliverables:**
-- Working authentication system
-- User dashboard with progress tracking
+- Users see their progress on dashboard
-- Persistent quiz history
+- Persistent progress tracking working

 ---